-Nickel Creek campsites are first come, first served with a free permit obtained from the visitor center or at Redwood National Park Backcountry Camps.
+Nickel Creek Campground has 5 first-come, first-served campsites.
+A free camping permit is obtained from the visitor center or at Redwood National Park Backcountry Camps.
 Visitors must pack out their garbage.
 Vault toilets are provided, but difficult to tolerate.

 |Nearby Cities:||3 miles south of Crescent City|